Marek Belka

-He was appointed president of the National Bank of Poland.
-He took office on 11 June 2010 and ended his term on 21 June 2016.
-In January 2011, he was elected for a three-year term (extended for another three years in 2014) to Steering Committee European Systemic Risk Board.
-Belka ran for and was elected an MEP at the 2019 European Parliament election.
-He has been appointed the vice-president of the S&D Group.
+Belka was elected an MEP at the 2019 European Parliament election.
+He was the vice-president of the S&D Group during the 2019–2024 term.

 He is a member of The Trilateral Commission.

 Early life and education

-Belka graduated from the Socio-Economic Department of the University of Łódź in 1972 and later studied on scholarships at Columbia University, University of Chicago and London School of Economics.
-He holds an M.A. in economics of foreign trade and a PhD in economics from the University of Łódź; his thesis was on US anti-inflationary policy.
+Belka graduated from the Socio-Economic Department of the University of Łódź in 1972 and holds a Master's degree in economics of foreign trade and a PhD in economics from that university; his thesis was on US anti-inflationary policy.
 He became a professor in 1994.
+In 1978–1979 and 1985–1986 he did scientific internships at Columbia University and the University of Chicago, and in 1990 at London School of Economics.
+From 1986, he was associated with the Institute of Economics of the Polish Academy of Sciences.

 Early career

 From 1990 until 1996 Belka worked as a consultant for the Ministry of Finance of the Republic of Poland and the World Bank.
 He served as Deputy Prime Minister and Minister of Finance in 1997 and from 2001 to 2002; and as an economic consultant of the President of the Republic of Poland in the meantime.
 He also served as Adviser to the three successive Prime Ministers of Albania – Fatos Nano, Pandeli Majko and Ilir Meta – from 1997 to 2001.

 Later, Belka worked as an advisor to JP Morgan for Central and Eastern Europe from 2002 to 2003.
 In 2003 he was responsible for economic policy in the interim Coalition Provisional Authority of Iraq.